|

 this post in the fall describing Loopy Training which was the theme of

 the 2009 clinics.
+Alexandra Kurland Advanced Clinic: Groton, NY, May 2011.
+I posted these notes on facebook instead of writing a formal report.
+I have collected them all here so it is easier to read.
 Alexandra Kurland Advanced Clinic: Groton, NY, August 2011.
-I took Red to this clinic where we looked at Hip Shoulder Shoulder, neck ropes, energy and forward, and acting.
+I took Red to this clinic where we looked at Hip Shoulder Shoulder, neck ropes, energy, keeping the horse forward, and acting.
+Alexandra Kurland Advanced Clinic: Groton NY, August 2012.
+I posted some notes on facebook instead of writing a formal report.
+The notes cover topics such as food delivery, clicker compatible tools, and rope handling.
 Single Rein Riding: Connecting SRR (single rein riding) to traditional cues: moving the shoulders.
 An explanation of how to use single rein riding to teach your horse to turn while remaining balanced and light Single Rein Riding: Practical applications and integration with work on two reins: A look at how I use single rein riding as both a teaching tool and as part of my every day riding.
-(September 2007, Katie Bartlett) Foundation Lessons (the six AK foundation lessons are targeting, head down, backing, happy faces, matwork, and grown-ups.)
+(September 2007, Katie Bartlett) An Overview of the Training Progression from Groundwork to Riding Using Alexandra Kurland's Rope Handling and Single Rein Work: A look at why the rope handling and single rein work are important, how you get from groundwork to riding and what you can incorporate along the way.
+Foundation Lessons (the six AK foundation lessons are targeting, head down, backing, happy faces, matwork, and grown-ups.)
 Look under "GETTING STARTED" for articles on targeting.
+Ways to Play with the Foundation Lessons: Head Lowering - A list of more advanced exercises or variations on head lowering that you can use to improve your horse's head lowering skills.
+(Nov 2012) Ways to Play with the Foundation Lessons: Mat work - A list of basic and advanced exercises or variations on mat work that you can use to teach your horse some practical skills and improve his understanding of cues and shaping.
+(Nov 2012)

 Value of